68mschmitt/DirQuest.nvim/README.md

 - ✅ Navigate into subdirectories
 - ✅ Distinguish between files and directories
 - ✅ Open files from the explorer
+- ✅ Player sprite and movement (hjkl)
+- ✅ 2D world view with player
+- ✅ Boundary checking

 Coming soon:
-- 🎮 Player sprite and movement
 - 🏰 ASCII art world generation
 - 🎯 Collision detection and interaction
 - 🎨 Visual polish and customization